 Adding that wow factor to your photography is something many of us aspire to.
-There are in fact many routes to doing this, in today’s article you’ll learn ten of these cool photography effects.
+Photography effects are a great way of reaching this goal.

-Read on to discover what these photo effects are, and how they can be easily applied to your work.
+Discover what the coolest photography effects are and how they can be easily applied to your work.

-The following list includes some examples of light painting equipment you could use.
+The following list includes examples of light painting equipment you could use.

-The other form of light painting is kinetic light painting.
 This is a type of intentional camera movement.
-There are three main forms of this.
-These are rotation, zoom and random movement.
+There are three main forms of this; zoom, rotation, and random movement.

-- Zoom – You’ll need a lens that can have its focal length moved manually during long exposures to do this.
+- Zoom – You will need a lens that can have its focal length moved manually during long exposures.
 Abstract photos are possible with exposures of around 2 seconds.
 Longer exposures of 20 or 30 seconds will allow the zoom effect to be combined with a static phase.

-- Rotation – This works in a similar way to the zoom burst.
+- Rotation – This works similarly to the zoom burst.
 Now you’re rotating the whole camera instead of zooming the lens.
 The effect works best when the camera is attached to a tripod.

-- Random movement – Rotation and zoom are controlled movements, and as a result, look good.
+- Random movement – Rotation and zoom are controlled movements.
 Random movement is a much less exact science.
-The best way to succeed at this is to plan the movement you’ll make, keep it short and simple.
-It’s unlikely you’ll have a static phase.
-But you could try moving the camera from the ball head of a tripod.
-Then lock the camera in position after you have finished the movement.
+The best way to succeed at this is to plan the movement you will make.
+Keep it short and simple.
+You could try moving the camera from the ball head of a tripod, and lock the position after you have finished the movement.

 - Select a location where you have a clear view of the sky in the background.

-- You’ll want to choose an angle where you’re a little below your main subject.
+- Choose an angle where you’re a little below your main subject.
 This will place their entire silhouette against the sky.

-- If it’s not possible to get this lower angle, look for places with highly reflective surfaces.
+- If it is not possible to get this lower angle, look for places with highly reflective surfaces.
 The sky will be reflected against this and you will still see the silhouette.

-- Make sure the light is behind the subject, so sunsets will work very well for this style of photo.
+- Make sure the light is behind the subject.
+Sunsets will work very well for this style of photo.

 - Line up your photo, and expose for the sky.
 The sky should be correctly exposed.
-The main subject should appear as a black shape against this sky.
+The main subject should appear as a black shape against the sky.

-- A large body of water – With larger bodies of water you’ll need a day with no wind.
-Look to use ponds, rivers or even the sea.
-Get low to the angle, as this will increase the amount of reflection.
+- A large body of water – With larger bodies of water you will need a day with no wind.
+Look for ponds, rivers or even the sea.
+Lower your angle, as this will increase the amount of reflection.

-- A puddle – After it’s rained, you’ll sometimes find puddles.
-These allow for great reflection photos.
-You can also bring a bottle of water with you and create your own temporary puddle.
-To maximize the puddle to low to the ground, close to the puddle, and use your wide-angle lens.
+- A puddle – After it has rained, you will sometimes find puddles.
+These allow for great reflection images.
+You can also bring a bottle of water with you and create a temporary puddle.
+To maximise the reflection, get low to the ground, close to the puddle, and use your wide-angle lens.

 - Other reflective surfaces – Water is not the only reflective surface!
 Other surfaces include metal, glass or marble.
 Modern buildings with reflective glass facades can be great for reflections.
-How about trying the window on a subway train, this also has a good reflection.
+Reflections in the windows of a train can also be used for cool photography effects.

 Not all backgrounds produce good bokeh.
 A background of blurry clear skies would be a bad choice here.
-What you’re looking for instead are lights or maybe sunlight reflecting off tree leaves in the background.
+What you’re looking for instead are lights, or maybe sunlight reflecting off something in the background.

-A small aperture won’t work.
-The background won’t be blurry.
-A kit lens might not produce this effect.
+A narrow aperture won’t work because the background won’t be blurry.
+Therefore, a kit lens might not produce this effect.
 Instead, use a prime lens with a large aperture.

-You can create this by covering the lens of the camera with a disc of black paper.
+You can create shaped bokeh by covering the lens of the camera with a disc of black paper.
 Cut a shaped hole in the middle of the disc before placing it on your lens.

-You can make a star shape, heart shape or a bolt shape.
-It’s up to you.
-Now instead of background bokeh balls, you’ll have lots of background shapes instead!
+For example, you can make a star, heart, or a triangle shape.
+Instead of background bokeh balls, you will have lots of background shapes!

 One of the most unusual camera optics you can use today is the lensball.
-With the lensball you can capture upside down refracted images within the ball.
-This is a great piece of camera equipment to have in your bag.
+With the lensball, you can shoot upside down refracted images within the glass.
+This is a great piece of camera equipment to get into your bag.

 There are plenty of ways you can photograph the ball.
 The typical way is to use a macro lens, so you can focus on the image in the ball while blurring the background into bokeh.

-Through the use of photo filters or sometimes an adapted camera you can take infrared photos.
+Through the use of picture filters or an adapted camera, you can shoot infrared photos.
 This is the part of the spectrum that you can’t see with the naked eye, so when you get your filter it will appear black.

-The filter will let infrared light through, and you can use this to create a dreamscape-like image.
-When using a filter you’ll be taking long exposure photos, so you need a tripod as well.
+The filter will let infrared light through, and you can use this to create a dreamscape-like effect.
+When using a filter, you will be taking long-exposure images, so you need a tripod as well.

-This style of photography also requires photosynthesis to be occurring.
-You’re going to need a bright sunny day.
+This photography effect also requires a bright sunny day.

-The initial image produced with this type of photo will be red.
-To create the desired image you then either need to adapt the white balance in-camera or use further post-processing.
+The initial photo produced with this type of photo will be red.
+To create the desired photo you then either need to adapt the white balance in-camera or edit it further during post-processing.

-- Traffic light trails – This is a form of light painting.
-In this case, you’re not controlling the light source yourself.
-But you can predict it’s movement.
-It’s typical to photograph car light trails moving along the road.
-You can also photograph boat light trails as well.
+- Traffic light trails – This effect is a form of light painting.
+In this case, you’re not controlling the light source yourself, but you can predict its movement.
+It is typical to photograph car light trails moving along the road.
+You can photograph boat trails as well.

 - The Milky Way – You can capture the Milky Way with long exposure as well.
-There is a limit to how long you can expose for.
 The aim with Milky Way photography is to correctly expose the stars, without them moving across the frame as the Earth rotates.
-To do this you’ll need a wide-angle lens with a large aperture.
-The wider the angle of your lens the longer you can expose for.
+To do this you will need a wide-angle lens with a large aperture.
+The wider the angle you use, the longer you can expose for.

 - Moving water – Anywhere you find moving water is a potential location to try long exposure photography.
 This could be waves crashing against rocks or a waterfall.
 Long exposure will give this white water a misty silk-like look.
-Flattening the sea is another thing you can do with long exposure.
-You’ll need to expose for at least 10 seconds to achieve this look.
+Flattening the sea is another thing you can do.
+You will need to expose for at least 10 seconds to achieve this look.

 If you’re a landscape photographer, this is the photo effect you really must learn.

-- A shard of light – In this case, you’re looking to use sunlight to light up someone’s face.
-This light needs to come through a window, or perhaps a gap in the roof of a market.
-This shard of light will then make objects hit by it much brighter than areas in the fore and background.
-You can use this to light up a person’s face, expose for the light on the face, and then make the background black.
+- A shard of light – In this case, you’re looking to use sunlight to brighten up someone’s face.
+This light needs to come through a window, a gap in a market roof, or between leaves of a tree.
+This shard of light will hit your subject much brighter than areas in the fore- and background.
+You can light up a person’s face, expose for the brightness on the face, and then make the background black.

-- Off-camera flash – With off-camera flash you can achieve a very similar effect.
+- Off-camera flash – With off-camera flash, you can get a very similar effect.
 But you don’t need to go looking for a specific shard of light.
-Instead, you’ll create your own.
-To do this you’re going to put a snoot over your flash, effectively turning it into a spotlight.
+Instead, you will create your own.
+To do this, you’re going to put a snoot over your flash, effectively turning it into a spotlight.
 Using a black background will help here.
 You don’t want any light bouncing around your scene.

-Panning is the effect produced when you follow a moving object with your camera while using a slower shutter speed.
-You can pan any moving object, though cyclists tend to be the easiest to get sharp images of.
+Panning is the effect produced when you follow a moving object with your camera while using slower shutter speed.
+You can pan any moving object.
+Cyclists and cars tend to be the easiest to get sharp images of.

 The faster the moving object is, the faster your shutter speed can be whilst still retaining motion in the background.
-If you’re panning Formula 1 motor racing cars, a shutter speed of 1/80th might be slow enough.
-A walking person, however, is likely to need a shutter speed of 1/10th, and a steady hand.
+If you’re panning Formula-1 motor racing cars, shutter speed around 1/80th might be slow enough.
+A walking person, however, is likely to need a shutter speed of 1/10th.